tknight-dev/wolfenstein3d/README.md

+# Wolfenstein3D

+This project is a TypeScript re-write of the original MS-DOS version of _Id Software_'s _Wolfenstein3D_ (1991).
+I learned quite a bit about the old school raycaster techniques while coding this.
+I hope you find the code educational and the game fun. 😃

+It features:

+- A 2d raycast engine (no 3d / webgl here!)
+- Multiplayer (supports upto 2 players)
+- Mutlithreaded support (WebWorkers)
+- Powered by the [GamingCanvas](https://gaming-canvas.org) library

-# Build
+## Build

-### `Node.js` is required to build this app [nodejs.org](https://nodejs.org)
+#### `Node.js` is required to build this app [nodejs.org](https://nodejs.org)

 Output files from the build processes are stored in the `dist` directory

-## All
+### All

 - `npm i -g yarn` to download yarn
 - `yarn install` to download the dependencies

-## Dev
+### Dev
--	This is for active coding/development

 - `yarn dev` to watch for code changes and live-reload browser if changed

-## Prod
+### Prod

--	This builds the final production grade version of the app
--	`yarn prod` to generate the optimized apps
+- `yarn prod` to generate the optimized app
-	-	Use `yarn serve` to start a web environment to play the game